Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Does ColdRelay track open rate?

 The guarantee is on INBOX PLACEMENT (does mail land in the primary inbox vs spam folder), measured via daily seed-list tests.
 Open rate is what happens AFTER inbox placement — was the subject line interesting enough to open.
-The guarantee covers the first part (which is infrastructure's job); the second part (the open itself) is a content problem.
+The guarantee covers the first part (infrastructure's job); the second part (the open itself) is a content problem.

 What's the relationship between open rate and reply rate for cold email at scale?

-Loose ratio at scale: aim for reply rate ~5–10% of open rate.
-So 60% opens / 4% replies = 7%, which is good.
-60% opens / 0.3% replies = 0.5%, which means most opens are prefetch noise (or your copy isn't connecting).
+Loose ratio at scale: aim for reply rate at 5–10% of open rate.
+So 60% opens with 4% replies = 7%, which is good.
+60% opens with 0.3% replies = 0.5%, which means most opens are prefetch noise (or your copy isn't connecting).
 The ratio is more diagnostic than either number alone.

 Open rate is still useful — but it's a leading-indicator change-detection signal, not a quality benchmark.
 Reply rate, bounce rate, and Postmaster Tools reputation tell you whether cold email is actually working.